 Google Pixel 5a vs. Google Pixel 4a: Outlook

 We don't yet have all the details about the Pixel 5a — that will happen throughout this summer, as we get closer to that rumored August launch date.
 But based on early leaks, the Pixel 5a figures to be a big improvement over the Pixel 4a.
+Certainly, the changes seem more substantial than the ones Google made in the Pixel 4a vs. Pixel 3a upgrade, where the biggest difference was price.

 Any Google Pixel 5a vs. Pixel 4a comparison will focus on the extra camera lens headed to the new phone, and rightly so.
 Cameras have long been at the heart of the Pixel experience.
 But there are other rumored improvements as well, such as a better processor, 5G connectivity and (hopefully) a faster refreshing screen.